 2. The Logan Theatre

 After opening in 1915 as the Paramount Theatre, the Logan Theatre was taken over by the Vaselopolis family in 1922 and renamed.
-The family-owned business quickly became a local hub for the diverse Logan Square community and built a reputation for showing a wide range of both independent and blockbuster films.
+The family-owned business quickly became a local hub for the diverse Logan Square community and built a reputation for showing a wide range of both independent and blockbuster films—which is why it’s one of the best Chicago movie theaters.

 The original design, architecture, and several stunning features have been restored to their former glory giving the theater an elegant and unique identity fused with modern-day amenities.
 Walking in guests will see a fully restored stained glass arch over the Theatre’s entrance as well as refurbished marble walls, a decorative relief panel that dates back to the Theatre’s elegant 1915 interior, and an expansive art deco lobby.